 Saint Bernards in popular culture include Nana in "Peter Pan" movies, Neil in "Topper," Buck in "Call of the Wild" movies, and Beethoven and Cujo in movies of the same name.

 Saint Bernard Care

-The Saint Bernard will either have a short, smooth coat or longer, silky coat.
+The Saint Bernard will either have a short, smooth coat or a long, silky coat.
 Both coats require routine grooming, but the long-haired variety should be brushed out more often.
 This breed has a relatively high shedding rate which can be controlled with regular hair brushing.
 Be sure to clean their ears regularly to prevent ear infections.
-Though an active Saint's nails may wear down on their own, check the nails at least monthly to make sure they don't need to be trimmed.
+Though an active Saint's nails may wear down on their own, check the nails at least monthly to see if they need to be trimmed.
 Also, take note that Saints are likely to be on the slobbery side, so you may need to keep a "drool rag" handy.